Best Bird watching sites in Uganda for 2023/2024 Safaris

-Check out the different bird watching sites in Uganda to consider visiting on a bird watching safari.
+Check out the best bird watching sites in Uganda to visit on a bird watching safari and tour in 2023 and 2024.
 Uganda has over 1000 different species of birds, with half of the Africa’s birds.
 Uganda has diverse biomes that contribute to the existence of these birds to include; savannah, wetlands, forests, and so much more.
 With this number of birds be sure you will spot a great number of birds during any normal Uganda safari.
 Below have listed some of the best birding spots in Uganda.

 Mabamba wetland in Entebbe